 A nonprofit organisation is defined as a legally constituted organisation whose main purpose is to support or engage in activities of public or private interest without any commercial or monetary profits.

-Given the varying payroll requirements of a nonprofit organisation, it is not surprising that most nonprofit organisations outsource their payroll to a third-party payroll vendor to navigate these payroll complexities.
+Given the varying payroll requirements of a nonprofit organization, it is not surprising that most nonprofit organization outsource their payroll to a third-party payroll vendor to navigate these payroll complexities.
 Here are some key features to look out for when deciding on a payroll vendor for your nonprofit organisation.

 Alignment with your mission and values